GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

 gcloud container clusters create loadbalancedcluster

-Step 1: Deploy an nginx server
+Step 1: Deploy a web application

 Create a Service resource to make the

-reachable within your container cluster:
+web deployment reachable within your

 Verify the Service was created and a node port was allocated:

-In the sample output above, the node port for the nginx Service is
+In the sample output above, the node port for the

 Also, note that there is no external IP allocated for this Service.
 Since the

-Service does not make your application accessible from the Internet.
+this Service does not make your application accessible from the Internet.